carloscastrodev/next-level-week-01/README.md

 # next-level-week-01
-Application developed on Next Level Week 01 by Rocketseat
+Ecoleta Application developed on Next Level Week 01 by Rocketseat